 Nothing can beat a warm, cinnamon and sugar covered cookie.
 That is why we love these Snickerdoodles so much!
 We hope you love them as much as we do.

 - White Chocolate Snickerdoodles

 - Eggnog Snickerdoodles

-- Mix together flour, cream of tartar, baking soda, and salt together.
+- In a large bowl, mix together flour, cream of tartar, baking soda, and salt together.
 Set aside.

-- Cream together sugar and butter.
+- Cream together butter and sugar.
 Add eggs and vanilla and blend well.

 - Add dry ingredients to wet ingredients and mix well.

-- Place 2 inches apart on ungreased cookie sheet.
+- Place 2 inches apart on an ungreased cookie sheet.